JuergenGutsch/blog/_source/_posts/2019-02-18-customizing-aspnetcore-12-hosting.md

 >
 > Docs: https://docs.microsoft.com/en-us/aspnet/core/fundamentals/servers/kestrel

 This first argument is a `WebHostBuilderContext` to access already configured hosting settings or the configuration itself.
-The second argument is object to configure Kestrel.
-This is what we did in the last post to configure the socket endpoints where the host needs to listen to:
+The second argument is an object to configure Kestrel.
+This snippet shows what we did in the last post to configure the socket endpoints where the host needs to listen to:

 ~~~ csharp
 .UseKestrel((host, options) =>